MrAdamBoyd/Pictograph/README.md

 # Pictograph
 Pictograph is the best steganography app available for iOS and macOS.
 Easily send hidden messages to anyone you want.
 You can even encrypt the messages with a password.

+Note: This project was compiled using Xcode 9.
+If you're still using Xcode 8, use this commit: 861deaa163d121af2b7058afe9d50f45b73dba96.

 ## Contents
 * [Downloading](#downloading)
 * [Steganography](#steganography)